RayBB/tiktok-slackbot/README.md

 ### Hosting

-This could live on Google App Engine or a cloud function.
-However, the easiest free option is glitch.com.
+I recommend hosting for free on [glitch.com](https://glitch.com/).
+However, Google App Engine or even a Lambda function should work as well.